updated

 Accommodation

 You will have your own private space in an old, renovated barn across from our house.
-There will be a comfortable bed, bedding, a desk, and an armchair for you.
+There will be a comfortable double bed, bedding, a desk, and an armchair for you.
 There is no plumbing in the barn and bathroom facilities are in the house a 1-minute walk away.

 As we are welcoming you into our family and into our house, we would expect your contribution to family "chores" - participation in the same things we would ask our grown kids to do: help preparing dinner, setting/clearing the dinner table, and doing some dishes.
 Also weekly help taking the trash and recycling bins out.